Home

 After floating around on a giant 5 star hotel filled with food and drink, you'd think a bar and restaurant would be the last places folks would want to go but apparently not.

-Portofino Wreck View, on Wreck Point, is an Italian restaurant out at the East End, not far from the Morritts, and it's pretty good too.
+Portofino Wreck View, on Wreck Point, is an Italian restaurant out at the East End, not far from the Morritts, and it’s pretty good too.
 We had local dishes, like marinated conch and jerk chicken, rather than Italian and it was a great way to spend a lazy Caribbean lunch hour.
-Frigate bird hoping for leftovers Portafino's looks out on the jagged remains of a freighter that ran aground on the reef and it's different.
+Portafino’s looks out on the jagged remains of a freighter that ran aground on the reef and it’s different.
 Having a real wrecked ship beats old car license plates or hub caps (or whatever) as a theme.

 Eating out under the warm sun with the sea spread out before you is always a pleasure and the food's good too.
 This Frigate bird made a number of hungry-looking passes overhead while we ate but we didn't oblige by leaving it any.